 It’s no secret that effective vacation rental management can multiply your bookings and elevate your Airbnb business to new heights.
-In fact, Vacasa reports that if you hire a vacation rental manager or management company to oversee your rentals, you can save up to 30 hours of time spent on daily business tasks.
+In fact, Vacasa reports that if you hire rental managers or management companies to oversee your rentals, you can save up to 30 hours of time spent on daily business tasks.
 It’s clear to see that good management is essential for long-term success, but what exactly does vacation rental property management involve?

 Keep reading to get a crash course in everything you need to know about short-term rental management — what it is, what it requires, and how to use it to give you an edge.